 - Seriously, take a little risk and try seemingly-wacky times, like 7pm.
 It’s a good chance for you to learn what time is best for your business.
 Don’t worry, in most cases, you won’t severely harm your rates.
 Even if you do, figure out what you did wrong and then don’t do it again!

-- Once you find which times of day work best for your business, start sending at that specific time more often.
+- Determine your best times and stick with them.
+Once you find which times of day work best for your business, start sending at that specific time more often.

 “The best time to send B2B marketing emails depends on the needs and behaviour of your target audience.” - Tweet This